sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

      cat /host/shared/myfile.txt
      ```

-4. **Using a Network Service or API**:

-   - In some cases, you may transfer files between containers using network services or APIs.
-For example, you can run a web server in one container to serve files and make HTTP requests to download those files from another container.

-   - This method may involve more complex setup and is suitable when the other methods are not feasible.

 ## Diff between Dockerfile , Docker-compose and Docker-swarm
 Dockerfile, Docker Compose, and Docker Swarm are three distinct components in the Docker ecosystem, each serving a different purpose and offering unique functionality.
 Here's a comparison of these three components: